New Amsterdam Historic District: General history

 Major railroad infrastructure, known as the Milwaukee Junction, was built in the 1890s to facilitate industrial expansion in the city of Detroit.
 To take advantage of the rail line, industrial plants were built in this area on both sides of Woodward Avenue, with the automotive industry prominently involved.
 Part of this area east of Woodward is now the Piquette Avenue Industrial Historic District, while the area west of Woodward and south of the railroad tracks is the New Amsterdam Historic District.
 Some commercial buildings were also built in this area, particularly along Cass.

 Although not part of the New Amsterdam Historic District, part of the early industrial character of the area was formed by the enormous Albert Kahn-designed Burroughs Adding Machine factory at Second and Burroughs, which is now the Henry Ford Health Systems administrative offices.

 Structures

 The district features several historically significant buildings.
 Some of these are:

 Unknown (435 Amsterdam Street)

-This building is currently being renovated for parking and retail.
+This building was incorporated into the University Prep School's Mark Murray Campus.